Vjameli/Matrix-envelope/README.md

 # Matrix-envelope
 This is the first project of the numerical analysis discipline, offered by IMECC - UNICAMP in the first semester of 2020

-More information about it and its implementation can be found at “report.pdf”, in Portuguese.
+More information about it can be found at “report.pdf”, in Portuguese.

 There is a slight mistake in the “major_routine.mlx”, where we expanded the A matrix.
 It will be corrected soon.